 Stephen earned his M.D. and Ph.D. from Harvard University in 1991.
 He completed his residency in Clinical Pathology at Brigham and Women’s Hospital and conducted his postdoctoral research at the Whitehead Institute with Dr. Peter S. Kim.

-Dr. William (Bill) C. Hahn currently serves as an MPM Advisor and is both a leading scientist and physician involved in biomedical research and in the care of cancer patients.
+Dr. William (Bill) C. Hahn currently serves as an Advisor to MPM and BioImpact Capital, an affiliate manager of MPM.
+Bill is a leading scientist and physician involved in biomedical research and in the care of cancer patients.
 He is currently Chief Research Strategy Officer and Chief, Division of Molecular and Cellular Oncology at Dana-Farber Cancer Institute and is also an Institute Member of the Broad Institute.

 Bill’s numerous groundbreaking discoveries have informed the current molecular understanding of cancer and have defined the tools, technologies and experimental models used to discover and validate targeted cancer therapies.
 Widely recognized for his work, he was honored with the 2015 Richard and Hinda Rosenthal Award from AACR and the Ho-Am Prize in Medicine in 2010.